sketch-hq/SketchAPI/docs-website/pages/cli.md

   - /guides/sketchtool/

 order: 2
+excerpt: The Sketch command-line interface allows you to export assets, inspect documents and run plugins
 ---

 Sketch includes `sketchtool`, a command-line interface to integrate into your save to publish workflow.
 With `sketchtool` you can: